 - Petitions for Instructions

 The trustee has the powers of administration of trust with the legal obligation to:

 - Administer the Trust According to its Terms

 - Dispose of Unproductive Assets

 Trustees must consider the beneficiaries’ needs and fully oversee their duties loyally, impartially, and confidentially.

-When the trustee does not, and any of these areas are breached, they must be held responsible, and our experienced trust and estate attorneys in Florida & California at The MLG Business Litigation Group can help ensure their actions do not go legally uncontested.
+When the trustee does not, and any of these areas are breached, they must be held responsible, and our experienced trust and estate attorneys in Florida at The Morgan Law Group can help ensure their actions do not go legally uncontested.

-Contact Our Skilled Trust & Estates Attorneys in Florida & California for a Free Case Evaluation Today
+Contact Our Skilled Trust & Estates Attorneys in Florida for a Free Case Evaluation Today

-If you are disputing the details, administration, or duties of a Will, estate, or trust and are seeking legal solutions, contact our experienced Florida & California attorneys at the MLG Business Litigation Group today by calling (786) 706-9228 to determine the best way to proceed by partnering with our experienced lawyers who customize legal solutions for each unique client we represent.
+If you are disputing the details, administration, or duties of a Will, estate, or trust and are seeking legal solutions, contact our experienced Florida attorneys at the Morgan Law Group today by calling (786) 706-9228 to determine the best way to proceed by partnering with our experienced lawyers who customize legal solutions for each unique client we represent.